lukehoang1905/social-platform-mongo-express/README.md

 3. Author of Comment can update that comment
 4. Author of Comment can delete that comment
 5. Friend can make a reaction (like, dislike) to each other post

-### Managing friend relationship (FriendFlow)

-1. Authenticated user can see list of friend
-2. Authenticated user can make friend request to other
-3. Authenticated user can accept or reject a friend request
-4. Authenticated user can see a list of all request receive
-5. Author can see a list of all request sent
-6. Author of Request can cancel the request
-7. Friend can unfriend

 ## Production API